Calling all professional protesters and amateurs alike.

 A snapshot of the People's Climate March in NYC in Sept.
 2014.(EDUARDO MUNOZ/REUTERS)

-Sponsored in part by the Sierra Club, the People's Climate March is a reboot of a 400,000-person rally that occurred in New York City on the eve of the UN Climate Summit in Sept.
+Sponsored in part by the Sierra Club, the People's Climate March in Washington, D.C. is a reboot of a 400,000-person rally that occurred in New York City on the eve of the UN Climate Summit in Sept.
 2014.
-This march, to be held in the nation's capital, is an opportunity to speak out against the Trump administration's attack on "the hard-won protections of our climate, health, and communities, and the rights of people...
-If the policies he proposed on the campaign trail are implemented, they will destroy our climate, decimate our jobs and livelihoods, and undermine the civil rights and liberties won in many hard fought battles." // Details are TBA, but you can sign up for updates at peoplesclimate.org.
+This march, to be held in the nation's capital, is an opportunity to speak out against the Trump administration's attack on "the hard-won protections of our climate, health, and communities, and the rights of people."
+Sister marches are planned throughout the Bay Area:

 The Immigrants' March, Washington, D.C.